viperproject/chalice2silver/README.txt

-Chalice2SIL - README
+Chalice2Silver - README
-Ioannis Kassios <ioannis.kassios@inf.ethz.ch>

-Chalice2SIL is a translator from front-end verification language Chalice to the intermediate representation language SIL, which is used by static analysis tools, such as the symbolic execution engine Silicon.
-Chalice2SIL is based on the MSc thesis of Christian Klauser.
+Chalice2Silver is a translator from front-end verification language Chalice to the intermediate representation language Silver, which is used by verification and static analysis tools, such as the symbolic execution engine Silicon.

-Please read the Wiki for instructions on how to use Chalice2SIL.
+Please read the Wiki for instructions on how to use Chalice2Silver.